Skip to main content

 Biographical Sketch

-John A. (John Albert) Stevenson (1890-1979) was born in Woonsocket, South Dakota.
+J. A. (John Albert) Stevenson (1890-1979) was born in Woonsocket, South Dakota.
 He graduated from the University of Minnesota with a B.S. degree in forestry and botany.
 He attended graduate school at the University of Minnesota and later at George Washington University, where he studied phytopathology.
 He served as an assistant pathologist at the Experimental Station of the Sugar Producers of Puerto Rico, and as a plant pathologist for the Puerto Rico Department of Agriculture.
-In 1918, he was appointed pathological inspector for the Federal Horticultural Board of the U.S. Department of Agriculture (USDA) and moved to Washington, D.C.
+In 1918, he was appointed pathological inspector for the Federal Horticultural Board of the U.S. Department of Agriculture and moved to Washington, D.C.
 He was promoted to associate plant pathologist in 1924.
-He began working with the Division of Mycology and Plant Disease Survey in 1927 and took over the maintenance and development of the mycological collections.
+Stevenson began working with the Division of Mycology and Plant Disease Survey in 1927 and took over the maintenance and development of the mycological collections.
 He became head of the division in 1945.
-He officially retired from USDA in 1960, but continued as a collaborator with the National Fungus Collections for the next 15 years.
+Stevenson officially retired from USDA in 1960, but continued as a collaborator with the National Fungus Collections for the next 15 years.

 Organizational History

-The US National Fungus Collections is the world’s largest herbarium of dried fungus specimens.
+The US National Fungus Collections is one of the world’s largest herbariums of dried fungus specimens.
 It was established in 1869 from a collection of fungus specimens transferred from the Smithsonian Institution to the USDA.
 In the past, it was part of the USDA’s Mycology and Disease Survey.
 Currently, the US National Fungus Collections is a part of the Mycology and Nematology Genetic Diversity and Biology Laboratory at USDA.

 Total Size of Collection